 - The corresponding author assumes complete responsibility for the manuscript warranting that the article is an original work, has not been published before and is not being considered for publication elsewhere.
-S/he is also responsible for managing communications between E-JournALL and all co-authors, before and after publication, and ensuring that enquiries are answered on behalf of all the co-authors in a timely fashion.
+S/he is also responsible for managing communications between E-JournALL and all co-authors, before and after publication, and ensuring that inquiries are answered on behalf of all the co-authors in a timely fashion.

 - Before submission, the corresponding author has to make sure that all the authors of the article are included in the submission form, that the order in which they appear has been agreed upon by all authors, and that all authors are aware that the paper was submitted.

-- After acceptance, the proof will be sent to the corresponding author at the e-mail address indicated in the submission form.
+- After acceptance, the proof will be sent to the corresponding author at the e-mail address indicated on the submission form.
 S/he will deal with E-JournALL on behalf of all co-authors.
-After publication, E-JournALL will not necessarily correct errors if they were present on the proof that was shown to the co-authors before publication and were not indicated by the authors as errors to be corrected.
+After publication, E-JournALL will not necessarily correct errors if they were present on the proof that was shown to the co-authors before publication, and were not indicated by the authors as errors to be corrected.
 The corresponding author is responsible for making sure that all names of co-authors are included in the final article, correctly spelled, and that affiliations are rightly attributed and current.

 Manuscript file guidelines